 So, how does this relate to psychedelics?

-Taking psychedelics often fosters a deep resonance with nature and to a person’s core emotional self.
-When engaged with in the middle of a modern, hectic and digitalised lifestyle, the risk of adverse reactions increases significantly and has the potential be devastating.
+The psychedelic experience often fosters a deep resonance with nature, and to a person’s core emotional self.
+When engaged with in the middle of a modern, hectic and digitalised lifestyle, the risk of adverse reactions increases significantly, and has the potential be devastating.
 Devastating for the individual, and devastating for the world of psychedelic healing at large.

 Society and the media tend to attribute blame onto the psychedelic substance for any adverse events, without taking a glimpse at the lifestyle of the person involved.

-There may be a time that you wish to come back and have another experience, but be mindful of the “more, more, more, bigger, better, faster” treadmill of the Western and modern world.
-Instead, do it when it feels right, when you have done everything you can to integrate your last experience and you are truly ready.
+There may be a time that you wish to come back and have another experience.
+I would advise you to be mindful of the excessive, dopamine-fuelled and fast-paced treadmill of the Western and modern world when making your decision.
+Instead, do it when it feels right, when you have done everything you can to integrate your last experience, and you are truly ready.

 Post-psychedelic journey, try to preserve a nomadic and conscientious way of living for as long as possible.
-The human brain remains incredibly neuroplastic post-psychedelic, so it is a fantastic time to lay down the foundations of new healthy habits and to engage in activities that inspire you.
-The brain is highly malleable and adaptable to change during this time and if you develop a regular breathwork or meditation practice, the period of neuroplasticity can be extended.
+The human brain remains incredibly malleable and adaptable to change post-psychedelic, so it is a fantastic time to lay down the foundations of new healthy habits.
+This period of neuroplasticity can be extended if you develop a regular breathwork or meditation practice.

-Your relationships will have an impact on you during this pivotal time period.
+Relationships will have an impact on you during this pivotal time.
 You are likely to feel vulnerable and have heightened sensitivity, so nurture is key.
-Try to find compassionate, non-judgemental people to talk to who are interested in and open-minded about the psychedelic experience.
-Attending therapy can transform your integration process, if you work with a therapist who understands spiritual emergence and the psychedelic process.
+Try to find compassionate, non-judgemental people to talk to who are interested in, and open-minded about the psychedelic experience.
+Attending therapy can transform the integration process, if you work with a therapist who understands spiritual emergence, and the psychedelic process.

-Maybe, after working with psychedelics you will decide to live your life in a simpler fashion.
-Maybe you will choose to disconnect from the overstimulated world in which we inhabit and to look after your mind, body and spirit instead.
+Maybe, after working with psychedelics you might decide to live your life in a simpler fashion.
+Maybe, you will choose to disconnect from the overstimulated world in which we inhabit.
+To look after your mind, body and spirit instead.
 To treat yourself in the same way a good parent would treat an overstimulated infant.

 This is the journey of self-care, growth and evolution…. or perhaps devolution.